sureshgururajan/aws-console-private-access-setup/powers/aws-console-private-access/POWER.md

 This creates a `cdk.out/` directory with the synthesized template.

-### 6. Validate the Configuration
+### 6. Validate the Configuration (Optional)

-The MCP server is automatically available in Kiro once the power is installed.
-You can use the `validate-cloudformation` tool directly to check your synthesized template against all private access requirements.
+Once you've synthesized your CloudFormation template, you can use the MCP server's `validate-cloudformation` tool to check your template against all private access requirements.
+This is optional but recommended before deployment.

 ## Validation

-The included MCP server validates your CloudFormation template against these requirements:
+The included MCP server provides a `validate-cloudformation` tool that validates your CloudFormation template against these requirements:

 ### Validation Checks